datamintsGmbH/docker_php-deployment/README.md

 ## Composer

-Composer is installed in version 1.9.3; if you want the latest one, add the following line to your `.gitlab.yml` file:
+Composer is installed in the latest version as of build time of the container; if you want the really latest one, add the following line to your `.gitlab.yml` file

 > composer selfupdate

+or the following to your own `Dockerfile`

+> RUN composer selfupdate

 ## Node.js